How To Get The Most Out of Your Rangefinder

 Mission complete.
 Time to hit.

-But hold on… Not so fast buddy.
 You only used your rangefinder for about 20% of its total capacity.
 You just left a lot on the table.

 You pulling out the rangefinder and zapping the flag was more of a reflex.
 A ritual.
 Nowhere in that did you use it to perform any sort of course management — which is exactly what it should be used for.

 The rangefinder is the most misused piece of equipment in the bag — not because golfers don’t know how to operate it, but because they’ve underestimated its complete use.
 They use it for a number.
 A number is only part of the puzzle.
-The rangefinder’s real job is to find a decision.

 The pin distance doesn’t tell you everything.
 It doesn’t tell you where you can’t miss.
 It doesn’t tell you where the shot needs to land.
 And it certainly doesn’t tell you whether the club you’re reaching for makes any sense at all.